DaemonNikolay/translate-openweathermap-api/Starting-text.md

 *Description:*

 JSON format is used by default.
-To get data in XML format just set up mode = xml.
+To get data in XML format just set up `mode = xml`.

 *Parameters:*

-mode - possible values are JSON xml.
-If mode parameter is empty the format is JSON by default.
+`mode` - possible values are JSON xml.
+If `mode` parameter is empty the format is JSON by default.

 *Examples of API calls:*